Cheating in bridge: Mike Passell, 2015: Accusation, finding of ethical violations

 In February 2015, Mike Passell played in a bracketed Swiss at the Palmetto Regional.
 Sitting North, he had tossed a board on the floor after a poor result and sometime during the next hand he claimed to have noticed a card sitting face down next to a pocket and inserted it.
 He stated that thinking it prudent to make sure the board was correct before the opponents took the boards to the other table, he counted the cards and found 14 in one hand and 12 in another, so he moved the extra card, which he thought was the one that had fallen out and had replaced.
 When results were compared, the opponents discussed the hand and there was a discrepancy with which hand held the jack of spades and a low diamond.
 The opponents went to Passell where he stated what had occurred; subsequently, the matter was reported to the tournament director.
 The opponents had won 2 IMPs on the board, but thought that more were possible had the board not been fouled.

 Passell was requested to attend a meeting in Chicago during the summer Nationals of the ACBL Ethical Oversight Committee (EOC).
-While there were differences in the recollection of some details of the event by the players involved, Passell was found guilty of, among other things, of "prearranging a deal or part thereof", which carries with it a mandatory penalty of 13 months probation and 25% of total masterpoints.
+While there were differences in the recollection of some details of the event by the players involved, Passell was found guilty of, among other things, (Note: Passell was found guilty of violating CDR 3.1 (Laws of Duplicate Bridge), 3.7 (Actions unbecoming a Member participating in an ACBL event), 3.20 (Ethical Violations) and E13 (Prearrange a deal or part thereof.) of "prearranging a deal or part thereof", which carries with it a mandatory penalty of 13 months probation and 25% of total masterpoints.
 He was found not guilty of cheating, but believed the public statement by the ACBL read like he was found guilty of cheating and given a lenient sentence; he appealed.